Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 - Malaria is communicable (can spread), infectious (spread by a parasite) but non-contagious (cannot go directly from person to person)
 - Skin cancer is non-communicable (can't spread), non-infectious (not spread), and non-contagious (can't be caught from someone else)

-In addition, diseases can diffuse in different ways
+In addition, diseases can diffuse in different ways:

 - expansion diffusion: increasing in geographical area, typically decreasing in severity
 - relocation diffusion: move from one area to another